-We believe that our cash on hand and cash generated from operations, together with funds available from our revolving credit facility, are sufficient to meet our expected operating and capital expenditure requirements.
-We may seek to acquire other businesses in order to expand our product offerings.
+We believe that our cash on hand and cash generated from operations, together with funds available from our revolving credit facility, will be sufficient to meet our expected operating and capital expenditure requirements, as well as to fund the cost of any shares that we may repurchase.
+We may seek to acquire other businesses in order to expand our product offerings or to otherwise add complementary businesses.
 We may need additional financing in order to complete one or more acquisitions.
 We cannot be certain that we will be able to obtain additional financing, if required, on acceptable terms or at all.